Probing baryogenesis with gravitational waves

 where $m^2_{R,I} = m_\Phi^2 \mp 2A$.
-The Hubble expansion rate in a RD Universe is $H\propto t^{1/2}$.
-The overdots denote derivatives with respect to cosmic time $t$.
-We see that the two components have different masses in the presence of $A\ne 0$, and thus, the trajectory in the $\phi_R$-$\phi_I$ plane is expected to resemble a shrinking ellipse instead of a straight line, even for vanishing initial velocities.
+The Hubble expansion rate in an RD Universe is $H\propto t^{1/2}$.
+An overdot denotes derivative with respect to cosmic time $t$.
+If $A\neq 0$, the real and imaginary components have different masses, so their trajectories in the $\phi_R$-$\phi_I$ plane resemble shrinking ellipses (not straight lines), even for zero initial velocities.